AceCentre/speakout/specification.md

   22. One USB-C socket used to charge host device only when Speakup connected to external power source
   23. All external connectors to be through hole
   24. User Feather footprint https://learn.adafruit.com/adafruit-feather/feather-specification
+  25. Additional IO programmable using Arduino IDE

 ### PCB Notes

   - board likely to use ESP32 device nominally 25 x 20mm similar to that used on the Feather ESP32 https://www.adafruit.com/product/3405.
 Antenna is on short edge and needs to be positioned, no circuitry under board.
   - we're using this jack in our other boards https://uk.rs-online.com/web/p/jack-plugs-sockets/1248885
+  - see pdf/dxf of proposed board layout https://github.com/AceCentre/speakup/tree/main/assets.
+Option 1 preferred as the required external connectors are all on one edge making placing within the enclosure easier.
+Board size has increased in size slightly to allow suufficient spacing between connectors and buttons.

 ## Hardware Requirements